Lilium N.V. (LILM) Shares Up Despite Recent Market Volatility

 Conclusion

-To sum up, Lilium N.V.
-(LILM) has seen a better performance recently.
-Analysts have differing views on the stock, with some seeing it as a “buy” and others as a “hold”.
-It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.
+To wrap up, the performance of Lilium N.V.
+(LILM) has been better in recent times.
+The stock has received a mixed of “buy” and “hold” ratings from analysts.
+It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.